- There are several foods that are beneficial to dogs with upset stomachs.

 Feeding a sick dog is challenging.
 Decreased appetite, upset stomach, diarrhea, and vomiting make caring for a sick dog stressful for both you and your pet.
 A bland diet can help relieve some of these symptoms while also giving your dog the nutrition he needs to recover.

-The following six recipes are intended for use for dogs with mild stomach upset, including gas, nausea, constipation, and diarrhea.
+The following five recipes are intended for use for dogs with mild stomach upset, including gas, nausea, constipation, and diarrhea.
 As these symptoms are occasionally signs of a more serious problem, always check with your vet before taking treatment into your own hands.
 Only use these recipes once you have ruled out other health risks and discussed your plan with your veterinarian; and remember that dogs with existing health conditions like diabetes, cancer, allergies, and senior dogs might need additional nutrition to stay healthy.

 Chicken and Rice